Cemex executives were announcing the changes on Tuesday to analysts across the Atlantic where the company is listed on the New York Stock Exchange.

 The RMC name has been gradually replaced by Cemex UK at a corporate level since the takeover but this week's announcement looks to have finally spelt the end of a marque synonymous with construction.

 One insider said: 'The RMC name will probably go for good now.'

-The firm has said it cannot rule out the possibility of further job cuts and site closures but added that a number of businesses, including quarries, ready mixed concrete plants and its surfacing operation, would be unaffected by the changes.
+The firm has said that it cannot rule out the possibility of further job cuts and site closures but said that a number of businesses, including its quarries and ready mixed concrete plants and its surfacing operation, would be unaffected by the changes.

 British Aggregates Association executive officer Richard Bird said: 'I'm not surprised at the news with the industry being squeezed as it is.'